libbymiller/squib/index.md

 layout: default
 ---

 Squib is a Ruby [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) for prototyping card and board games.
-Write a little bit of Ruby, define your deck's stats, and you can compile your game into a series of images ready for print-and-play or even print-on-demand.
+Write a little bit of Ruby, define your deck's stats, then compile your game into a series of images ready for print-and-play or even print-on-demand.
 Squib is very data-driven and built on the principle of Don't Repeat Yourself.
 Think of it like [nanDeck](http://www.nand.it/nandeck/) done "the Ruby way".
 Squib supports:

   * A concise set of rules for laying out your cards
-  * Loading PNGs and SVGs using [Cairo](http://cairographics.org/)
+  * Loading PNGs and SVGs
   * Complex text rendering using [Pango](http://www.pango.org/)
   * Reading `xlsx` and `csv` files
-  * Rendering to individual PNGs or PDF sheets
+  * Rendering to PNGs, PDFs, and SVGs (sheets or individual files)
   * Flexible, data-driven layouts in Yaml
-  * Basic shape drawing
+  * Basic shape drawing, blending operators, gradients, etc.
   * Unit conversion
   * The full power of Ruby!

+Squib is based on the [Cairo](http://cairographics.org/) graphics rendering engine, the library of choice for WebKit, Gecko, Inkscape and many, many others.

 ## Check this out.